sintefmath/JutulDarcy.jl/docs/src/man/highlevel.md

 #### Fractured reservoirs

 Similar functionality can be used to set up a fractured reservoir model using `setup_fractured_reservoir_model`.
-The function takes a fracture domain (constructed using `fracture_domain`)  as its second argument, in a addtion to the keyword arguments of `setup_reservoir_model`
+The function takes a fracture domain (constructed using `fracture_domain`)  as its second argument, in a addition to the keyword arguments of `setup_reservoir_model`

 ```@docs
 setup_fractured_reservoir_model